 Factors that determine the effect of drugs that significantly affect driving ability are age, gender, physique, weight, any co-morbidities, dosage and concomitant use of other drugs.

-Useful instructions for Patients - Drivers
+Useful instructions for Patients - Guides

 Avoid driving when taking medications that affect your ability to drive.